nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 9. Click `Finish` to install Checkstyle.
 <br><img src="images/checkstyle/checkstyle_7.png" width="400"><br><br>

 ### 1.3.
-Importing the project into Eclipse
+Importing the project through Gradle

-0. Clone this repository through this [link](https://github.com/CS2103JAN2017-W15-B3/main.git).
+1. Clone this repository through this [link](https://github.com/CS2103JAN2017-W15-B3/main.git).
-1. Launch Eclipse.
+2. Launch Eclipse.
-    > Ensure you have installed the **e(fx)clipse** and **buildship** plugins per the prerequisites above.
+    >Ensure you have installed the **e(fx)clipse** and **buildship** plugins per the prerequisites above.
-2. Click `File` > `Import`.
+3. Click `File` > `Import`.
-3. Click `Gradle` > `Gradle Project` and then `Next`.
+4. Click `Gradle` > `Gradle Project` and then `Next`.
 <br><img src="images/gradle/gradle_2.png" width="400"><br><br>
-4. Click `Next` in the Gradle Import Wizard.
+5. Click `Next` in the Gradle Import Wizard.
 <br><img src="images/gradle/gradle_3.png" width="400"><br><br>
-5. Click `Browse` and nagivate to the directory of the cloned repository.
+6. Click `Browse` and nagivate to the directory of the cloned repository.
 Click `Finish` to begin importing the project.
 <br><img src="images/gradle/gradle_4.png" width="400"><br><br>
-Gradle will begin importing and building the project.
+    >* Gradle will begin importing and building the project.
 This process may take up 15 minutes depending on the internet connection speed.
 <br><img src="images/gradle/gradle_5.png" width="400"><br><br>
-Upon completion, locate the Gradle Tasks menu at the lower section of Eclipse Neon.
+    >* Upon completion, locate the Gradle Tasks menu at the lower section of Eclipse Neon.
 <br><img src="images/gradle/gradle_6.png" width="400"><br><br>
-6. Open the project menu and select `build` > `build` to build and test the project.
+7. Open the project menu and select `build` > `build` to build and test the project.
 <br><img src="images/gradle/gradle_7.png" width="400"><br><br>
-7. Check that the project has builded successfully in the Console view.
+8. Check that the project has builded successfully in the Console view.
 <br><img src="images/gradle/gradle_8.png" width="400"><br><br>
 More information about using Gradle can be found [here](https://github.com/CS2103JAN2017-W15-B3/main/blob/docs-settingup/docs/UsingGradle.md).
   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.